TehKitti/Maunz/README.md

 _*enable_ - Enables Maunz.

-*help [command] - Links you to the README or gives command help if a command is given.
+*help \[command] - Links you to the README or gives command help if a command is given.
 Please note that command specific help defaults to channel syntax by default.

-_*join {channel}_ - Makes Maunz join a channel.
+_*join \<channel>_ - Makes Maunz join a channel.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing ping to the IRC server!

+*reddit \<subreddit> - Links you to a subreddit that you provide.

 _*restart_ - Restarts Maunz.

 *source - Links you to the GitHub page of Maunz, you can submit issues/pull requests here.

-*steam {steamid} - Links you to a Steam profile based on a Steam ID.
+*steam \<steamid> - Links you to a Steam profile based on a Steam ID.

 _*stop_ - Stops Maunz.